jlucasdba/pgstratify/README.md

 ## Why Do I Need This?

 If your database is relatively small, and/or the data in your tables is very stable, you probably don't.
 The main use case is to update table storage parameters when rowcounts get high enough that the default percentage-based autovacuum approach starts to break down.
+A secondary use case is in adjusting other table-level storage parameters, like `parallel_workers`, as tables grow.

 ## Quickstart